rpmuller/ePubs/WesternPhilosophy.md

 The Dominicans were even more active than the Franciscans in the work of the Inquisition.
 They performed, however, a valuable service to mankind by their devotion to learning.
-This was no part of St. Dominic's intention; he had decreed that his friars were "not to learn secular sciences or liberal arts except by dispensation/' This rule was abrogated in 1259, after which date everything was done to make a studious life easy for Dominicans.
+This was no part of St. Dominic's intention; he had decreed that his friars were "not to learn secular sciences or liberal arts except by dispensation," This rule was abrogated in 1259, after which date everything was done to make a studious life easy for Dominicans.
 Manual labour was no part of their duties, and the hours of devotion were shortened to give them more time for study.
 They